MelSumner/MelSumner.github.io/_posts/2024-08-02-types-of-accessibility-approaches.md

 slug: types-of-accessibility-approaches
 ---

-_Some contenxt: This blog piece is really me unpacking some emotional stuff.
+_Some context: This blog piece is really me unpacking some emotional stuff.
 I know!
 Feelings!
 In a tech blog?
 No way!
 But seriously, maybe it will help you too, though.
 If not, that's totally fine...YMMV._

 Yesterday, I was in a discussion about an accessibility-related technical issue, and a person in the discussion said something along the lines of "I don't understand how you can't empathize with the user here."
 TBQH, my brain...broke.